sammy508/sammy508/README.md

 # Education & Bootcamp

-- 🎓 Completed High School from Kalika Manavgyan Higher Secondry School
+- 🎓 Completed High School from Kalika Multiple college
-- 💻 Completed Web Design and Development Bootcamp from HUB.IT & Solution Nepal
+- 💻 Basic Web Design and Development Bootcamp from (online)

 # What I'm up to 🔥